 This section describes EPA's approach to evaluating SRE petitions based on DEH, as explained in more detail in the remainder of this document.
 Section 211(o)(9)(B)(i) of the CAA authorizes the EPA Administrator to temporarily exempt small refineries from their RFS obligations for the reason of DEH.
 The statute directs EPA, in consultation with DOE, to consider the DOE Study and other economic factors in evaluating SRE petitions.
-The statute does not define "disproportionate economic hardship" and identifies no particular "economic factors" to be considered, giving EPA "substantial discretion" for purposes of implementing these exemption provisions.80 EPA, however, must interpret these provisions in a reasonable manner, consistent with the purpose of the statutory provisions at issue.
+The statute does not define "disproportionate economic hardship" and identifies no particular "economic factors" to be considered, giving EPA "substantial discretion" for purposes of implementing these exemption provisions.79 EPA, however, must interpret these provisions in a reasonable manner, consistent with the purpose of the statutory provisions at issue.

-In the past, EPA's approach to interpreting these statutory provisions and evaluating SRE petitions was that a small refinery could receive an exemption from its RFS obligations by demonstrating it was experiencing DEH for any reason, including reasons unrelated to RFS compliance.81 In this action, EPA is applying the approach proposed on December 7, 2021, and adopted in the April 2022 SRE Denial, requiring the small refinery to demonstrate that compliance with the RFS program is the cause of the DEH experienced by the small refinery.
+In the past, EPA's approach to interpreting these statutory provisions and evaluating SRE petitions was that a small refinery could receive an exemption from its RFS obligations by demonstrating it was experiencing DEH for any reason, including reasons unrelated to RFS compliance.80 In this action, EPA is adopting the approach proposed on December 7, 2021, requiring the small refinery to demonstrate that compliance with the RFS program is the cause of the DEH experienced by the small refinery.
 EPA has previously performed analyses and reviewed academic studies on the RIN market that verify the passthrough of RFS compliance costs to wholesale purchasers.
 However, our prior approach to evaluating SRE petitions did not require a showing that DEH was caused by RFS compliance because we concluded that our consideration of "other economic factors" extended beyond economic factors addressing DEH caused by RFS compliance.
-The Tenth Circuit in RFA determined that EPA's prior approach was contrary to the language of the CAA authorizing exemptions only due to DEH caused by compliance with the requirements of the RFS program.82 Under our current approach, a small refinery must demonstrate a direct causal relationship between its RFS compliance costs and the DEH it alleges; assertions regarding other real but unrelated financial difficulties a small refinery may be experiencing will not satisfy this requirement.
+The Tenth Circuit in RFA determined that EPA's prior approach was contrary to the language of the CAA authorizing exemptions only due to DEH caused by compliance with the requirements of the RFS program.81 Under the approach we adopt here, a small refinery must demonstrate a direct causal relationship between its RFS compliance costs and the DEH it alleges; assertions regarding other real but unrelated financial difficulties a small refinery may be experiencing will not satisfy this requirement.
 Additionally, a small refinery must demonstrate how its specific RFS compliance costs are disproportionate compared to other refineries' RFS compliance costs and are of sufficient magnitude to warrant the exemption.
-EPA has weighed several considerations in developing this new approach and this interpretation is consistent with the language of the Act, the purpose of the SRE provisions, and is the most reasonable approach for implementing the RFS program.83
+EPA has weighed several considerations in developing this new approach and this interpretation is consistent with the language of the Act, the purpose of the SRE provisions, and is the most reasonable approach for implementing the RFS program.^{301,82}

-Our change in approach is primarily informed by the RFA opinion, which laid out a rationale for the Tenth Circuit's conclusion that the statutory SRE provisions require DEH to be caused by RFS compliance.84 Additionally, the court in RFA held that EPA had acted arbitrarily
+Our change in approach is primarily informed by the RFA opinion, which laid out a rationale for the Tenth Circuit's conclusion that the statutory SRE provisions require DEH to be caused by RFS compliance.83 Additionally, the court in RFA held that EPA had acted arbitrarily and capriciously when the Agency ignored the relevant evidence in granting three SREs without

-80 Hermes, 787 F.3d at 575 ("The statute gives no further instruction and identifies no particular economic factors or metrics to be considered.
+79 Hermes, 787 F.3d at 575 ("The statute gives no further instruction and identifies no particular economic factors or metrics to be considered.
 That sort of statutory silence about the particular factors that an agency must consider conveys 'nothing more than a refusal to tie the agency's hands' (internal citation omitted).
 As long as EPA consults with DOE and considers the 2011 Study and 'other economic factors,' EPA retains substantial discretion to decide how to evaluate hardship petitions.").

-82 RFA, 948 F.3d at 1253-54.
+81 RFA, 948 F.3d at 1253-54.

-84 RFA, 948 F.3d at 1253-54.
+83 RFA, 948 F.3d at 1253-54.